jswebschmiede/mod_boilerplate/README.md

 ### Production Mode

-To create a production-ready version of your component:
+To create a production-ready version of your module:

 ```
 pnpm run build
 ```

-This creates an optimized version of the component and packages it into a ZIP file for installation in Joomla.
+This creates an optimized version of the module and packages it into a ZIP file for installation in Joomla.

 ## Project Structure

--   `src/`: Component source code
+-   `src/`: Module source code
-    -   `administrator/`: Administrator area of the component
-    -   `components/`: Site area of the component
+    -   `src/`: Dispatcher and Helper Classes
+    -   `tmpl/`: Template files for the module
     -   `media/`: Assets such as JavaScript and CSS
+    -   `services`: Service Provider
+    -   `language`: Language files
 -   `dist/`: Compiled and optimized files (after build)
 -   `webpack.config.js`: Webpack configuration
 -   `tailwind.config.js`: Tailwind CSS configuration
--   `composer.json`: Composer configuration
 -   `package.json`: Project dependencies and scripts

 ## Customization

-You can customize the component by editing the files in the `src/` directory.
+You can customize the module by editing the files in the `src/` directory.
 The main customization points are:

--   replace all occurences of `com_simpleboilerplate` with your component name, don't forget to change the name in the `package.json` file, the `webpack.config.js` file and the `composer.json` file too
+-   replace all occurences of `mod_boilerplate` with your module name, don't forget to change the name in the `package.json` file, the `webpack.config.js` file
--   replace all occurences of `Simpleboilerplate` and `boilerplate` with your component name
+-   replace all occurences of `boilerplate` with your module name

 ## Contributing